-В. WFRP Policy
+B. WFRP Policy

-When both individual FCIC plans of insurance and a WFRP policy are in effect, the individual crop policy(ies) provide primary coverage and indemnity payments from those policies are considered revenue to count under the WFRP policy for claim purposes.
+When both individual FCIC plans of insurance and a WFRP policy are in effect, the individual crop policy(ies) may provide primary coverage and indemnity payments from those policies may be considered revenue to count under the WFRP policy for claim purposes, see the WFRP Pilot Handbook.